CRA Product Classification: Is Your Product Default, Important, or Critical?

 ANNEX IV CHECK (CRITICAL):

-[ ] Not a hardware security box
+[ ] Not a hardware device with a security box

-[ ] Not a smart meter gateway for AMI
+[ ] Not a smart meter gateway (as defined in Directive (EU) 2019/944 Art.
+2(23)) or other device for advanced security purposes

 If any above are YES → CRITICAL (stop here)